Workday ATS Resume Guide: Forms, Parsing & Profile Fields (2026)

 Mistake 5: Ignoring the Skills Section

 Many candidates fill in work history and education carefully but treat the skills section as an afterthought, listing a few broad terms and moving on.
-In Workday, the skills field is one of the most powerful search filters.
-Recruiters use it constantly.
+Workday's public materials emphasize skills-based recruiting and job recommendations based on skills, so this field deserves careful attention.2

 Fix: Add 15-25 specific, relevant skills.
 Pull them directly from the job posting.
 Include both technical skills (specific tools, technologies, methodologies) and functional skills (specific business capabilities relevant to the role).